 Administration Support Volunteer

 Rhianna has been an Administration Support volunteer with BDCDA since 2017.
-She holds qualifications in counselling, mentoring and business administration and is a Young Mum Mentor with RAISE foundation.
-Rhianna splits her time between working the Beenleigh Neighbourhood Centre reception and assisting the organisation with special projects.
+In 2018 she took on an additional role as a volunteer Microfinance Worker within BDCDA’s No Interest Loan Scheme (NILS) program.
+Rhianna holds qualifications in counselling, mentoring and business administration and is a Young Mum Mentor with RAISE foundation.
+Rhianna splits her time between working the Beenleigh Neighbourhood Centre reception, conducting NILS loan interviews, and assisting the organisation with special projects.

 Rhianna is an empathetic and compassionate person and genuinely cares about making a difference, wanting to assist people in need and helping to show them the paths available.
 She enjoys practicing martial arts, designing jewellery, reading and playing with her children.